How to Increase Chances of Successful IVF?Fertility Treatment

 - Having enough ovarian reserve;

 - The proper size of the follicles for IVF;

 - Reducing stress, or at least knowing how to manage it;

 - Not taking medications that interfere with fertility drugs.

 In the following, each factor mentioned above is explained in detail.

 Preparing the Uterus for Implantation

 Before starting the IVF process, the doctor examines the uterus by ultrasound, X-ray, or hysteroscopy to identify threatening factors such as fibroids, scar tissue, wounds, and polyps.
 Each of these factors alone can prevent embryo implantation and lead to miscarriage.
 Also, before IVF, the doctor tests to ensure that the mother-to-be doesn't have genital diseases such as endometriosis, chronic fallopian tube infection, and disorders interfering with implantation.
-If the mother has one of these diseases by chance, she should take medications or undergo surgeries to resolve her problem.
+If the mother has one of these diseases by chance, she should take medications or undergo surgery to resolve her problem.